twpol/openrails/Docs/Architecture.md

   - `UserSettings` [`Settings`]
   - `Weather` [`Weather`]

-The new class `TractionSystem` will contain the following existing classes:
+The new class `TractionSystem` will provide access to the functionality of the following existing classes:

 - `DieselEngine` (collection) [`DieselEngines`] - _currently on `MSTSDieselLocomotive`_
 - `GearBox` [`GearBox`] - _currently on `MSTSDieselLocomotive` and `DieselEngine`_